 (1) Non-GAAP financial measure.
 See "Non-GAAP and Other Financial Measures Advisory".
-(2) Non-GAAP ratio.
+(2) Non-GAAP financial measure.
 See "Non-GAAP and Other Financial Measures Advisory".
 (3) Working capital does not include the undrawn amount available on the credit facility.
 (4) Dividends paid per share are based on the number of common shares outstanding at each dividend record date.
 (5) Capital management measure.
 See "Non-GAAP and Other Financial Measures Advisory".
+For the three months ended December 31, 2022 funds flow provided by operations includes a \$100.0 million (\$0.92 per share basic) increased current tax expense as a result of a voluntary internal corporate restructuring.
 (6) Supplementary financial measure.
-See "Non-GAAP and Other Financial Measures Advisory".
+See "Non-GAP and Other Financial Measures Advisory".
 (7) In Q3 2022, the Company changed how it presents exploration and evaluation expenditures included in total capital expenditures.
 Amounts have been restated for prior periods to conform to the current year's presentation.